Barilović: Demographics

+In 1890, the obćina of Barilović (court at Barilović), with an area of 108 km2, belonged to the kotar of Vojnić (Vojnić electoral district but Krnjak court) in the županija of Modruš-Rieka (Ogulin court and financial board).
+There were 927 houses, with a population of 6220: 3019 male and 3201 female.
+The majority were Croatian or Serbian speakers, but 5 spoke Slovene, 4 spoke German and 1 Hungarian.
+The majority were Catholic, but 546 were Eastern Orthodox.
+Its 32 villages were divided for taxation purposes into 6 porezne obćine, under the Slunj office.

+According to the 2021 census, its population was 2,673 with 295 living in the town proper.

-There are a total of 2,990 inhabitants in the municipality, 87.29% of which are ethnic Croats and 11.84% are ethnic Serbs.
-The village itself is inhabited by 300 people.
+In 2011 there were a total of 2,990 inhabitants in the municipality, 87.29% of which were ethnic Croats and 11.84% were ethnic Serbs.
+The village itself was inhabited by 300 people.

 The Census 2001 recorded the name of the municipality as Barilovići.

 Settlements

 According to the 2011 census, the municipality consists of the following settlements: